RMSD/Admiral-at-Bot/README.md

 ## How to Run

-Put API key in token.txt, run `python3 bot_core.py` in your shell, dumb simple.
+Put API key in a file token.txt in the bot_logic folder, run `python3 bot_core.py` in your shell, dumb simple.
 Requires discord re-write and Python > 3.7.

 ## Contributing